 Your child will receive the first immunisation dose of MMR at 12 months and a second dose at 18 months (MMRV).
 If the MMRV dose is not received at 18 months, MMR is given again at four years.

-Immunising your child with the recommended two doses provides him with 99% immunity against measles.
-If your child isn’t immunised and you think he's been exposed to measles, it's important to see your doctor as soon as possible – within 72 hours.
+Immunising your child with the recommended two doses provides them with 99% immunity against measles.
+If your child isn’t immunised and you think they have been exposed to measles, it's important to see your doctor as soon as possible – within 72 hours.

 Visit Immunise Australia to see the National Immunisation Program Schedule.

-Some parents are concerned that the MMR vaccine is associated with an increased risk of autism spectrum disorder (ASD), but no link has been found.
+Some parents are concerned that the MMR vaccine is associated with an increased risk of autism spectrum disorder (ASD), but this supposed link has been fully discredited.
 If you have any concerns, you can discuss them with your doctor.
-Further information on immunisation can be found on the Pregnancy, Birth and Baby website.

 If you have measles symptoms